Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Background and Preliminaries

 Let $\bm{\theta} \in \mathbb{R}^{d_{\mathrm{param}}}$ be a model and $\mathcal{L}(\bm{\theta})$ denote the value of the loss function for the model $\bm{\theta}$.
 Here, we define the loss barrier between two given models $\parama$ and $\paramb$ as follows: \begin{definition} For two given models $\parama$ and $\paramb$, their loss barrier is defined as

-\end{definition} Intuitively, the barrier represents the increase in loss because of the linear interpolation of the two models.
-Two models $\parama$ and $\paramb$ are said to be linearly mode connected when the loss barrier between them is approximately zero.
+\end{definition} Intuitively, the barrier represents the increase in loss due to the linear interpolation of the two models.
+Two models $\parama$ and $\paramb$ are said to be linearly mode connected if their loss barrier is approximately zero.